Skip to main content

 Rules and Rulesets

 • Rulesets guide the behavior of assistants and structures.
 Think of them as instructions or guidelines written in natural, conversational language.
+Rulesets are Griptape resources that contain one or more rules.

 • To get started, first create a ruleset and then add rules to it.
 Then, when you create an assistant or structure, you can add your ruleset to it.